1. Blog

 Artificial intelligence is an explosive force.
 But with every new algorithm and machine learning model, there comes a host of security challenges.

-As AI development continues to grow in prominence, attackers recognize the susceptibilities of these models and find ways to manipulate them maliciously.
+As AI development companies continue to grow in prominence, attackers recognize the susceptibilities of these models and find ways to manipulate them maliciously.
 The evolution of these attacks has created a concerning cat-and-mouse game between developers and cybercriminals, now known as adversarial AI.

 For those working with AI and machine learning systems every day, understanding adversarial AI is critical for ensuring reliability and trustworthiness.